AndreKinyua/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Script that creates empty file hello
+Script that adds execute permission to file hello